-You will join Oxford's world leading Mathematical Institute, which in the last two REF (Research Excellence Framework) exercises in 2021 and 2014 has been ranked first in the UK, and which is housed in the stunning Andrew Wiles Building in the heart of the University's new Radcliffe Observatory Quarter.
+You will join Oxford's world-leading Mathematical Institute, which in the last two REF (Research Excellence Framework) exercises in 2021 and 2014 has been ranked first in the UK, and which is housed in the stunning Andrew Wiles Building in the heart of the University's new Radcliffe Observatory Quarter.

-This Professorship is one of a number of Statutory Professorships in the Mathematical Institute.
-The Professor of Numerical Analysis will be expected to provide research leadership for the Numerical Analysis group within the Institute, and more widely in their subject at national and international level.
-(Statutory Professor is the most senior academic grade at Oxford.
-Please see https://hr.admin.ox.ac.uk/academic-posts-at-oxford for a description of the different types of academic posts at Oxford).
+This post is a statutory professorship, which is the most senior academic grade at Oxford.
+Statutory professors have a world-leading research reputation and exercise broad academic leadership across their department and college, and more widely in their subject at national and international level.
+Please see https://hr.admin.ox.ac.uk/academic-posts-at-Oxford for a description of the different types of academic posts at Oxford.